New from Seeds of Hope Books

 Read Reviews

 "A ground-breaking, remarkably sensitive book that addresses the confusion and distress experienced by teenagers whose parents have been exposed to trauma.
 Families whose teenagers are coping with trauma exposure should be strongly encouraged to seek help and comfort from this unique text.
-It could make all of the difference in the world." (from the foreword)
+It could make all of the difference in the world."

 "An extremely practical and compelling guide which embodies extensive research and clinical wisdom.
 Most importantly, it’s written from the heart as a gift to families struggling with the aftermath of trauma."